 Empress Maria Theresa and the Politics of Habsburg Imperial Art by Michael Yonan.
 Between 1740 and 1780, Empress Maria Theresa governed the Habsburg Empire.
 This book examines the role that paintings, architecture, porcelain, garden sculpture, and decorative objects played in her identity as a monarch.

 The War of the Austrian Succession by Reed Browning.
 About the eight-year war that began with the accession of Maria Theresa.
-From Alibris.

 Joseph II: Volume II, Against the World, 1780-1790 by Derek Beales.
 This second and final volume of Derek Beales's biography of Joseph II describes the period when he was sole ruler of the Austrian Monarchy.
 Available at Amazon.